-4.01 That scrutiny consider and comment on the implementation of the Mental Health Commissioning Strategy.
+4.01 That Cabinet consider and agree implementation of the Mental Health Commissioning Strategy.

 5.00 FINANCIAL IMPLICATIONS

 5.01 The Mental Health Strategy aims to ensure that future provision can be met within current budgets.
 This takes into consideration likely increases in demand and the need to encompass that demand within current services.